bhdirect-ebooks/dev-docs/source/code/metadata.md

 The required elements are `<dc:identifier>`, `<dc:title>`, and `<dc:language>`, along with `<meta property="dcterms:modified">`.

-<aside class="notice">For our EPUBs, make sure to include at a minimum all recommended metadata elements shown here.</aside>
+<aside class="caution">For our EPUBs, make sure to include at a minimum all recommended metadata elements shown here.</aside>

 ```xml
 <metadata xmlns:dc="http://purl.org/dc/elements/1.1/">